Multi-student Diffusion Distillation for Better One-step Generators: Experiments

 \textbf{Student architecture smaller than the teacher:} Next, we trained $4$ smaller student models with the prepended teacher score matching (\StageZeroName{}) stage from Sec.~\ref{subsec:from_scratch}.
-This achieved a $42\%$ reduction in model size and a $7\%$ reduction in latency, with a slight degradation in FID score, offering a flexible framework to increase generation speed by reducing student size, and increasing generation quality by training more students.
+This achieved a $42\%$ reduction in model size and a $7\%$ reduction in latency, with a slight degradation in FID score, offering a flexible framework to increase generation speed by reducing student size and increasing generation quality by training more students.
 Fig.~\ref{fig:imagenet_scratch_comparison}(c) displays sample generation from these smaller students, whereas Fig.~\ref{fig:imagenet_scratch_comparison}(d) shows sample generations from an even smaller set of students, with a $71\%$ percent reduction in model size and a $23\%$ percent reduction in latency.
 We observed slightly degraded but still competitive generation qualities.
 Using more and larger students will further boost performance, as shown by ablations in Sec.~\ref{subsec:ablation} and App.~\ref{subsec:smaller_students_comparison}.
-Smaller students without the \StageZeroName{} stage fail to reach competitive performance, indicating its necessity.
+Smaller students without the \StageZeroName{} stage fail to reach even proper convergence.
+Moreover, instead of the TSM stage, we performed post-output distillation on the best single-step checkpoints and observed a significant drop in performance.
+Hence, the TSM stage is both necessary and efficient.